Task-oriented snippets for the games modality. Each snippet assumes that you imported the client:

 Fan in every player’s input on the server

-One callback receives all players; the SDK decodes the from header for you.
+One callback receives all players.
+The SDK decodes the from header for you.

 Send a reliable chat event